 One Income Source

 Thanks to KU’s lucrative model, some authors have managed to become full-timers while remaining exclusive, which is great!
 But putting all your eggs into one basket carries some risks.
 You have to be okay with the fact that if KU ends someday, or readers lose interest in their Kindle Unlimited subscription, you’ll have to go wide.
 That means, you’re starting from scratch.

 We saw a mini version of this happen when Amazon changed KU from a pay-per-borrow model to pay-per-page.
 Authors who were making a killing in KU1 suddenly faced a massive drop in income and scrambled to build up their wide audience.
 In a post-KU1 world, I prefer to play it safe.

 There’s no doubt that Amazon’s market share of ebook sales is significant (especially in the U.S.), but remaining exclusive to Amazon prevents you from reaching rapidly growing markets.
 And that’s the beauty of self-publishing as opposed to traditional publishing: you can explore new book markets with the help of technology like never before (like innovative reading apps!).

 Also, there are millions of English-speaking people in China who can buy your books through non-Amazon retailers.
 By distributing wide, you can reach other markets and expand your reach even more.

-Exclusivity also means that you are missing out on many potential readers who might otherwise find you through pre-installed apps on their devices.
-For example, Google Play Books on Android devices or Apple Books on Apple devices.
+Exclusivity also means that you are missing out on many potential readers not using Kindle devices.
+For example, there are many other readers on Google Play Books on Android devices or Apple Books on Apple devices.
 This represents literally billions of readers; are you willing to risk giving them up?